vvscode/docs/docs/verification/verification-rest-api/verification-rest-callback-api.md

 ---
 title: Callback API
-excerpt: 'How to use the callbacks in the Sinch Verification REST SDK.
-Read more.'
+excerpt: How to use the callbacks in the Sinch Verification REST SDK.
+Read more.
 next:
   pages:
     - verification-rest-verification-api